quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint maintains a set of connection IDs received from its peer, any of which it can use when sending packets.
-When the endpoint wishes to remove a connection ID from use, it sends a RETIRE_CONNECTION_ID frame to its peer, indicating that the peer might bring a new connection ID into circulation using the NEW_CONNECTION_ID frame.
+When the endpoint wishes to remove a connection ID from use, it sends a RETIRE_CONNECTION_ID frame to its peer, indicating that the peer SHOULD bring a new connection ID into circulation using the NEW_CONNECTION_ID frame.

 As discussed in {{migration-linkability}}, each connection ID MUST be used on